waleedahmed0710/makeitwave.com/docs/data/docs/products/storagedevice/source/warranty.rst

-    Contributor that would be infringed, but for the grant of the License, by the making, using, selling, offering for sale, having made, import, or transfer of either its Contributions or its Contributor Version.
+    Contributor that would be infringed, but for the grant of the License, by the making, using, selling, offering for sale, having made, import, or transfer of either its Contributions or its Contributor version.

 1.12.
 "Secondary License"
-    means either the GNU General Public License, Version 2.0, the GNU Lesser General Public License, Version 2.1, the GNU Affero General Public License, Version 3.0, or any later versions of those licenses.
+    means either the GNU General Public License, version 2.0, the GNU Lesser General Public License, version 2.1, the GNU Affero General Public License, version 3.0, or any later versions of those licenses.

 1.13.
 "Source Code Form"